 Every year we design and produce a patch to raise money for International Scouting.
 This year we are contributing our profits to World Friendship Fund (WFF) and to help Scouting associations in Australia and other countries to strengthen and extend their Scouting programs after the devastating fires.
-The patch is being finalized and will be produced soon but it is not available yet.
+The patch will be available starting in March (check this website for ordering details then).
 Suggested donation is $10 per patch.
 For more info email Roy Adam.

 Jamboree-on-the-Air (JOTA) 2022 and Jamboree-on-the-Internet (JOTI) are annual events in which Scouts and Guides all over the world speak to each other by means of amateur radio or via the Internet.
 Scouting experiences are exchanged and ideas are shared, via the radio waves.
 Each year about half-a-million Scouts and Guides “get together” over the airwaves for the annual JOTA.